aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 ```

 > When serving from GitHub pages this `404.html` file will be served when Auth0 redirects after a login as the callback URL, in `client_variables.js`, points to a path that does not exist within our SPWA.
+>
 > When the 404 page is served it will store the callback url (which will have the access token returned by Auth0 on it) into a property of the `sessionStorage` object and then it will redirect to the root of the SPWA immediately.
+>
-> After the refirect happens, the next step in the logic of the auth service will execute a local login which will save the access token amongst a few other things that Auth0 returned to us after a login.
+> After the redirect happens, the next step in the logic of the auth service will execute a local login which will save the access token amongst a few other things that Auth0 returns to us after a login.
+>
 > Then the SPWA transitions to the `callback` state.
 The `callback` state then redirects immediately to the `admin` state which is where we want the user to go if they have successfully authenticated.

 #### Protecting the access token